Elfocrash/Cosmonaut/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/au32jna62iue4wut?svg=true)](https://ci.appveyor.com/project/Elfocrash/cosmonaut) [![NuGet Package](https://img.shields.io/nuget/v/Cosmonaut.svg)](https://www.nuget.org/packages/Cosmonaut)

-# Cosmonaut
-A simple and easy to use entity store for Microsoft's CosmosDB.
-(Which is in work in progress atm so don't use it)

-# Summary
+# What is Cosmonaut?
-I really like CosmosDB.
-However working with it is not as straightforward as you'd expect it to be.
-The usage I'm personally making is to store data in CosmosDB the same way I would store data in Entity Framework.
-However even basic CRUD operations with Microsoft's SDK is not as simple and easy for everyone.

-That's where Cosmonaut come's in the picture.
-It's meant to be what the DbContext is for Entity Framework.
-A simple and easy way to basic CRUD without missing out on the depth that Microsoft's low level SDK is offering.
+> The word was derived from "kosmos" (Ancient Greek: κόσμος) which means world/universe and "nautes" (Ancient Greek: ναῦς) which means sailor/navigator

+Cosmonaut is an object-relational mapper (O/RM) that enables .NET developers to work with a database using .NET objects.
+It eliminates the need for most of the data-access code that developers usually need to write.
+Sounds familiar?
+It's because it's heavily inspired by Entity Framework.

 ### Usage
 The idea is pretty simple.
-You can have one CosmoStore per entity (POCO/dtos etc) This entity will be used to create a collection in the cosmosdb and it will offer CRUD+ operations for this object
+You can have one CosmoStore per entity (POCO/dtos etc) This entity will be used to create a collection in the cosmosdb and it will offer all the data access for this object

 Registering the CosmosStores in ServiceCollection for DI support
 ```csharp